Jamalpur Locomotive Workshop: Rebuilding and repair of BOX wagons

+Wheelset manufacturing: The facility for assembling wheel-axle pairs covers machining, finishing, and assembly for both passenger and freight stock .Backed by a metallurgical lab, captive 5 MVA power plant, and advanced machining shops, Jamalpur’s wheelset lines are well‑equipped.

+Production scale: In July 2022, the CASNUB bogie workshop turned out 1,336 bogies and 2,848 wheel sets in a single month—its best-ever performance.

 Manufacturing of 20 T crane

-20 tonne Diesel Crane is a Rail Mounted, Diesel operated, BG (Broad Gauge) transportation crane.
-The crane is extensively used by Mechanical Department of Indian Railway in sick lines for maintenance of wagons/coaches and Transportation Department Indian Railway for handling of Goods.
+The 20 tonne diesel crane is a rail-mounted, diesel operated, BG (Broad Gauge) transportation crane.
+The crane is extensively used by Mechanical Department of Indian Railway in sick lines for maintenance of wagons/coaches and Transportation Department Indian Railway for handling of goods.

-First four 20T Diesel Crane was manufactured in 1980–81 with mechanical control system.
+The first four 20 tonne diesel cranes were manufactured in 1980–81 with a mechanical control system.

-Later the control system was changed to Pneumatic as per RDSO Specification No. CR.D.122/90.
+Later the control system was changed to pneumatic as per RDSO Specification No. CR.D.122/90.
 Since 89–90 the shop has been manufacturing the 20 Tonne cranes as per this specification and has manufactured many such cranes.

 Manufacturing of Jamalpur jacks

 The Jamalpur jacks have been gaining in popularity chiefly due to low initial capital investment and minimum maintenance needs.
-It is worthwhile to mention that the performance and cost factor of these Jacks have posed a serious challenge to capital intensive Electrical Overhead Traveling Cranes.
+It is worthwhile to mention that the performance and cost factor of these jacks have posed a serious challenge to capital intensive electrical overhead-traveling cranes.

-Besides Indian Railways, these prestigious Jamalpur Jacks have been operating successfully at various steel plants and allied industries.
+Besides Indian Railways, these Jamalpur jacks have been operating successfully at various steel plants and allied industries.

 Special features

-The Jamalpur jack has a capacity to lift a load of 25 t and four such Jacks make one complete set with a total lifting capacity of 100 Tonnes.
+The Jamalpur jack has a capacity to lift a load of 25 t and four such jacks make one complete set with a total lifting capacity of 100 tonnes.
 These Jacks can be operated simultaneously or individually.

 Construction features

 The jack is rigid and robust.
-The upright column is fabricated and welded to the cast steel Gear Box.
+The upright column is fabricated and welded to the cast-steel gearbox.
 The elevating screw is provided with buttress thread supported with single-acting thrust ball-bearing having a spherical seating at the top and self-aligning ball-bearing at the bottom.
 This imparts self-aligning properties to the screw under loaded condition.
 The elevating screw is under tension when loaded and hence there is no chance of distortion due to buckling.

-While lifting the load, the Jack rests firmly on its base.
-For movement from one place to another, the lifting carriage is to be lowered by pressing the yoke which lifts the base and the Jack rests on the three wheels with a ground clearance of 20 mm.
+While lifting the load, the jack rests firmly on its base.
+For movement from one place to another, the lifting carriage is to be lowered by pressing the yoke which lifts the base and the Jack rests on the three wheels with a ground clearance of 20mm.